raspberrypilearning/flappy-astronaut/en/step_13.md

   ```
 - Now see if you can add `elif` statements to detect other movements and set the `x` and `y` coordinates.
 --- /hint --- --- hint ---
-- Here's the complete function.
+- Here's the complete function:
   ```python
   def draw_astronaut(event):
 	  global y